thoughtcroft/thoughtcroft.github.io/_posts/2013-07-26-how-to-write-and-install-an-ohai-plugin.md

 ---
 layout:   post
 title:    "How to write and install an Ohai plugin, the Fight Club way"
 date:     2013-07-26
-tags:   [chef, cloud, infrastructure, ninefold, ohai, plugin, programming, ruby]
+category: devops
+tags:
+  - chef
+  - cloud
+  - devops
+  - infrastructure
+  - ninefold
+  - ohai
+  - plugin
+  - ruby
 ---

 *Originally published at Ninefold (2010-2015), a cloud